titusss/Dataframe-Playground/README.md

 # Dataframe Playground

 Simple data mining without any coding in your browser.
-Chained filters, interactive data visualizations with external web apps, and many special features for bioinformatics.
-Share the URL to display your data in an interactive environment.
+Chained filters, interactive data visualizations, and many special features for bioinformatics.
+Shareable URLs for presenting your data in an interactive environment.

 ## 🧮 Features

 ### 🔬 Basic
-* Filter values (> Greater, < Smaller than, = Equal to, != Not)
+* Conditionally filter values (> Greater, < Smaller than, = Equal to, != Not)
-* Filter chaining (Multiple conditions need to be satisfied)
+* Chain conditions (Multiple filters)
-* Data visualization with expandable list of external plugins (Plotly, Clustergrammer, High-Performance Heatmap)
+* Quickly visualize results with expandable list of external plugins (Plotly, Clustergrammer, High-Performance Heatmap)
-* Conditionally change values (e.g. Change cells with value x to y)
+* Conditionally change values (Change cells with values=x to y)
 * Calculate Fold-Changes
-* Convert values to logarithmic (with custom base)
+* Convert to Log (Custom bases)
 * Merge datasets
 * Download results as Excel, CSV